OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaDynamics.rst

         This property has id ``4.3``.

+    .. _ocadynamics_holdtime:

+    .. cpp:member:: OcaTimeInterval HoldTime

+        Hold time in seconds.

+        This property has id ``4.10``.

+    .. _ocadynamics_kneeparameter:

+    .. cpp:member:: OcaFloat32 KneeParameter

+        Soft knee parameter.
+Interpretation shall be device-dependent.

+        This property has id ``4.13``.

     .. _ocadynamics_ratio:

     .. cpp:member:: OcaFloat32 Ratio

         DEPRECATED PROPERTY - please use property **Slope** instead.
 Compression or expansion ratio.
-For Function = Compress or Limit, value is d(input amplitude)/d(output amplitude).
-For Function = Expand or Gate, value is d(output amplitude)/d(input amplitude).
+For Function = Compress or Limit, value shall be d(input amplitude)/d(output amplitude).
+For Function = Expand or Gate, value shall be d(output amplitude)/d(input amplitude).

         This property has id ``4.4``.

+    .. _ocadynamics_releasetime:

+    .. cpp:member:: OcaTimeInterval ReleaseTime

+        Release time in seconds.

+        This property has id ``4.9``.

+    .. _ocadynamics_slope:

+    .. cpp:member:: OcaFloat32 Slope

+        Slope of transfer function = d(output amplitude) / d(input amplitude).
+        See notes for class **OcaDynamicsCurve** for further detail.
+Note that the definition of this value does not depend on the value of property **Function**.

+        This property has id ``4.14``.

     .. _ocadynamics_threshold: